tudurom/bsc-thesis/main.typ

 targetting Linux running
 on AArch64.

 `gorebuild` proceeds to download the source code for `gc` `1.4`, which is written in C. Then, it downloads the source of, and compiles, `gc` `1.17`, written in Go, which is then used to compile `gc` `1.20`.
 These three compilers form the bootstrap chain, and target our host $S_"host"$.
 The last compiler of the chain, `gc` `1.20`, then compiles `gc` `1.22.3` targetting $S_"target"$.
-The result of this build is then compared with the oficially-distributed file from https://go.dev/dl/.
-Usually, this is either a `.tar.gz` archive, or `.msi` and `.pkg` installer files for Windows and macOS respectively.
+The result of this build is then compared against the reference build from https://go.dev/dl/.
+Usually, this is either a `.tar.gz` archive, or a `.msi` or `.pkg` installer file for Windows and macOS respectively.

 The main purpose of my attack is to generate a forged `gorebuild` binary that (a) compiles Go version `1.22.3`